The-Wishlist-Co/docs/eventcollectorAPI.md

 ## **Jobs API**

 ## Create Notification Job
-For the creation of a new Job notification.A Job resource with unique id,active status, notification type, cron schedule etc..
+For the creation of a new Job notification.
+A Job resource with unique id,active status, notification type, cron schedule etc..

 Method: ``` POST ```